 Customer status controls billing:

-- Active: Normal billing
+- Active: Normal billing.

-- Dropped: No billing, no charge accumulation
+- Dropped: No billing, no charge accumulation.

-- Active - Do Not Bill: No automatic billing, but charges accumulate
+- Active - Do Not Bill: No automatic billing, but charges accumulate.

-- Final Bill: Bills remaining charges, then automatically drops the account when paid
+- Final Bill: Bills remaining charges, then automatically drops the account when paid.

 Your system administrator can customise how these statuses work.
+See Dropping Customers and Reinstating a Customer for how to move a customer between statuses.

 Empty or Low Invoices